Products in double categories, revisited: Finite-product double theories

-When the algebraic theory $\cat{T}$ is commutative, its category of models, $\cat{Mod}_{\cat{T}}$, has a symmetric monoidal closed structure \cite[\mbox{Vol.\ 2}, \mbox{Theorem 3.10.3}]{borceux1994}.
-Models of the finite-product double theory $\dbl{T}$ are then equivalent to categories enriched over $\cat{Mod}_{\cat{T}}$, similarly to \cref{ex:cmon-enrichment}.
+When the algebraic theory $\cat{T}$ is commutative, its category of models, $\cat{Mod}_{\cat{T}}$, has a symmetric monoidal closed structure \citep[\mbox{Vol.\ 2}, \mbox{Theorem 3.10.3}]{borceux1994}.
+Models of the finite-product double theory $\dbl{T}$ are then equivalent to categories enriched over $\cat{Mod}_{\cat{T}}$, similarly to Example \ref{ex:cmon-enrichment}.
 In fact, as Borceux remarks, the hypothesis of commutativity is not actually needed to construct the tensor product on $\cat{Mod}_{\cat{T}}$, only to make it well behaved; nor, as we have already noted, is the tensor product used at all in constructing the double theory. \end{construction}

-The enrichment construction can be combined with other double theories from \cite{lambert2023} to present finite-product double theories whose models are, say, monoidal categories or multicategories enriched over an algebraic category.
-We leave these examples to the interested reader and turn to a rather different use of finite products.
+The enrichment construction can be combined with other double theories from \citep{lambert2024} to present finite-product double theories whose models are, say, monoidal categories or multicategories enriched over an algebraic category.
+We leave these examples to the interested reader and turn to a rather different application of finite products: using restrictions of products along structure arrows (Theorem \ref{thm:dbl-products-characterization}) to axiomatize several flavors of generalized multicategory \citep[\S{4}]{pisani2014}, \citep{shulman2016}.

-Since they have restrictions of products along structure arrows (\cref{thm:dbl-products-characterization}), finite-product double theories subsume some, though not all, of the intended applications of ``restriction sketches,'' a provisional notion introduced in \cite[\mbox{Definition 6.17}]{lambert2023}.
-The next example reconstructs the restriction sketch for cartesian multicategories as a finite-product double theory.

 \begin{example}[Cartesian and symmetric multicategories] The \define{theory of promonoids} is the finite-product double theory generated by one object $x$ and two proarrows, $m: x^2 \proto x$ and $j: 1 \proto x$, subject to axioms of associativity and unitality,